-- the effect of COVID-19 and governmental responses thereto on the Company's business, operations and financial condition; - achieving the targets including but not limited to segment profits, payout ratio, leverage ratio and credit ratings, as discussed under the strategy section; - the addition or disposition of assets and changes in the services to be offered by the Company; - the Company's projections relating to target segment profit, distributable cash flow, distributable cash flow per share, and total cash flow; - the Company's projections relating to target leverage and payout ratios; - the Company's investment in new equipment, technology, facilities and personnel; - the Company's growth strategy to expand in existing and new markets including the anticipated benefits from the Company's basin strategy; - the key attributes of the Company's business strategy and strengths; - the Company's ability to execute its current business strategy, related milestones and ability to meet its ESG targets and the associated impacts to the Company's reputation and ability to attract capital; - the Company's ability to position itself as a ESG and sustainability leader and integrate the principles of ESG and sustainability into the evaluation and pursuit of the Company's business strategy and commercial opportunities; - the availability of sufficient capital and liquidity for planned growth; - new technology and drilling methodology being deployed towards conventional and unconventional production within the Company's operating areas; - uncertainty and volatility relating to crude oil prices and price differentials between crude oil streams and blending agents; - increased crude oil production and exploration activity on shore in North America, including from the Canadian oil sands; - the expansion of midstream infrastructure in North America to handle increased production and expansion of capacity in the U.S. refining complex to handle heavier crude oil from the WCSB; - the planned construction and in-service date of the Hardisty DRU and the anticipated benefits and functionality thereof; - the effect of competition in regions of North America, including the likelihood of new competitors seeking to replicate the Company's asset base and service offerings in the foreseeable future, and its impact on downward pricing pressure and regional crude oil price differentials among crude oil grades and locations; - the effect of market volatility on the Company's marketing revenues and activities; - the Company's ability to pay down and retire indebtedness;
+- the effect of the COVID-19 (including its variants) pandemic and governmental responses thereto on the Company's business, operations and financial condition; - achieving the targets including but not limited to segment profits, payout ratio, leverage ratio and credit ratings, as discussed under the strategy section; - the addition or disposition of assets and changes in the services to be offered by the Company; - the Company's projections relating to target segment profit, distributable cash flow, distributable cash flow per share, and total cash flow; - the Company's projections relating to target leverage and payout ratios; - the Company's investment in new equipment, technology, facilities and personnel; - the Company's growth strategy to expand in existing and new markets including the anticipated benefits from the Company's basin strategy; - the key attributes of the Company's business strategy and strengths; - the Company's ability to execute its current business strategy, related milestones and ability to meet its ESG targets and the associated impacts to the Company's reputation and ability to attract capital; - the Company's ability to position itself as a sustainability and ESG leader and integrate the principles of sustainability and ESG into the evaluation and pursuit of the Company's business strategy and commercial opportunities; - the Company's goal of achieving Net Zero GHG emissions by 2050 and expectations and plans related to its Net Zero by 2050 target pathway and its effectiveness; - the role of sustainable development in future outcomes related to the economy and climate goals and the Company's value generation for stakeholder; - the availability of sufficient capital and liquidity for planned growth; - new technology and drilling methodology being deployed towards conventional and unconventional production within the Company's operating areas; - uncertainty and volatility relating to crude oil prices and price differentials between crude oil streams and blending agents; - increased crude oil production and exploration activity on shore in North America, including from the Canadian oil sands; - the expansion of midstream infrastructure in North America to handle increased production and expansion of capacity in the U.S. refining complex to handle heavier crude oil from the WCSB; - the anticipated benefits and functionality of the DRU; - the effect of competition in regions of North America, including the likelihood of new competitors seeking to replicate the Company's asset base and service offerings in the foreseeable future, and its impact on downward pricing pressure and regional crude oil price differentials among crude oil grades and locations;

-- the Company's plans for additional strategic acquisitions, capital expenditures or other similar transactions, including the costs thereof; - in-service dates for new storage capacity and new projects being constructed by the Company; - the Company's planned hedging activities; - the Company's projections of commodity purchase and sales activities; - the Company's projections of currency and interest rate fluctuations; - the Company's projections with respect to the adoption and implementation of new accounting standards and policies; - the sources of the Company's cash flows; - the realization of anticipated benefits from the implementation of cost saving measures; - the Company's projections of dividends; and - the Company's dividend policy.
+- the effect of market volatility on the Company's marketing revenues and activities; - the Company's ability to pay down and retire indebtedness; - the Company's plans for additional strategic acquisitions, capital expenditures or other similar transactions, including the costs thereof; - in-service dates for new storage capacity and new projects being constructed by the Company; - the Company's planned hedging activities; - the Company's projections of commodity purchase and sales activities; - the Company's projections of currency and interest rate fluctuations; - the Company's projections with respect to the adoption and implementation of new accounting standards and policies; - the sources of the Company's cash flows; - the realization of anticipated benefits from the implementation of cost saving measures; - the Company's projections of dividends; and - the Company's dividend policy.

-With respect to forward-looking information contained in this AIF, assumptions have been made regarding, among other things:
+With respect to forward-looking information contained in this AIF, assumptions and estimates have been made regarding, among other things: